Alexey-Voronin/Alexey-Voronin/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-With over eight years of experience in scientific computing and numerical modeling, I am a PhD candidate in Computer Science at the University of Illinois at Urbana-Champaign, where I conduct cutting-edge research on scalable numerical solvers for coupled physics and engineering applications.
-My work involves developing and implementing novel multilevel methods that enhance the robustness and efficiency of numerical algorithms for (non-)linear PDEs and complex linear systems, as well as applying them to diverse domains such as graph partitioning, optimization, and high-performance computing (HPC).
+I am a PhD candidate in Computer Science at the University of Illinois at Urbana-Champaign, with over eight years of experience in scientific computing and numerical modeling.
+My research focuses on creating scalable numerical solvers for complex engineering and physics problems.
+I specialize in developing multilevel methods that improve the performance of algorithms solving linear and nonlinear partial differential equations.
+These methods have applications in various fields, including graph partitioning, optimization, and high-performance computing.

-Prior to and during my PhD, I have also gained valuable practical experience as a software engineer at Lawrence Livermore National Laboratory and a student intern at Sandia National Laboratories, where I have contributed to the optimization and advancement of several multiphysics simulation codes, leveraging my expertise in CUDA, emerging HPC architectures, algebraic multigrid methods, and PDEs.
-I am passionate about bridging the gap between computational innovation and real-world applications, and I am eager to join teams and projects that share this vision.
+Before and during my PhD, I worked as a software engineer at Lawrence Livermore National Laboratory and as an intern at Sandia National Laboratories.
+There, I enhanced multiphysics simulation codes by applying my knowledge in GPU computing, modern HPC architectures, multigrid methods, and PDEs.
+My goal is to combine computational innovation with practical applications, and I am keen to collaborate with teams that share this ambition.